 - Pneumococcal Polysaccharide Vaccine (Pneumonia): Recommended for young adults with chronic medical conditions such as pulmonary disease (including asthma and a history of smoking for ages 19-64 years old) or diabetes mellitus.

-If you have any questions, please call us at (330) 941-3489.
-Our nurses are available during semester weeks from 8:00 a.m. to 4:00 p.m.
-Monday through Friday.
+If you have any questions, please call us at 330-747-4660.
+Our staff is available during the Walk-In Care hours listed below.
 Our doctors will be happy to see you by appointment at no cost.
+They are available during the Wick Primary Care hours listed below.